 In this volume, focused on symbolic dynamics, we do not try to review all of this work.
-We review their work in symbolic dynamics, and their work on decidability questions in algebra and number theory.
+We review their work in symbolic dynamics.
+Their work on decidability of shift equivalence led to their work on decidability questions in algebra and number theory; I'm grateful to Kirsten Eisenträger for her review of this work.